Hawaii Archipelago

 Fisheries in the Hawaii Archipelago are dynamic and always changing.
 Click here to see which issues the Council is working on in the Hawaii fisheries and what other fishery issues are impacting Hawaii fisheries.

-Summer 2023 Pacific Island Fishery News
+Fall 2024 Pacific Islands Fishery News

 The Western Pacific Regional Fishery Management Council (Council), established through Congress under the Magnuson Fishery Conservation and Management Act (MFCMA) of 1976, has the responsibility for preparing management plans for those fisheries within its...